-Latin abbreviations: circa should be given as ca.; e.g. (for example) and i.e. (that is) should be used judiciously as they are often unnecessary; they are followed by a comma in each case.
-For in-text references to works by more than two authors, et al. is followed by a period and italicized.
-It is not italicized in the reference list.
+Latin abbreviations: Circa should be given as ca. while e.g. (exempli gratia, for example) and i.e. (id est, that is) are not italicized.
+The latter two abbreviations should be used judiciously as they are often unnecessary; they are followed by a comma in each case.
+Limit use of cf. to comparisons.
+For in-text references to works by more than two authors, et al. is italicized and followed by a period; it is not italicized in the reference list.